Non-Contradiction/JuliaCall/paper/paper.md

 For example, `JuliaCall` gives detailed error messages for the embedded `Julia`.
 It also provides `Julia` package management functions such as installation and loading, and utility functions to get the documentation of `Julia` functions.
-`JuliaCall` can also be used in R Markdown document as the engine of `Julia` language, see Section 2.77 in [@xie2018r].
+`JuliaCall` can also be used in R Markdown document as the engine of `Julia` language, see Section 2.77 in @xie2018r.

-There are `R` packages which wrap `Julia` packages based on `JuliaCall` to provide new functionalities or performance improvements to some existing packages in `R`.
+Some `R` packages wrap `Julia` packages based on `JuliaCall` to provide new functionalities or performance improvements to some existing packages in `R`.
 [`autodiffr`](https://github.com/Non-Contradiction/autodiffr) [@autodiffr] provides automatic differentiation to `R` functions by wrapping
 [`ForwardDiff.jl`](https://github.com/JuliaDiff/ForwardDiff.jl) and